-Close the douser (shutter) to put the projector in a cooler stand-by mode where lamp power is reduced to 50% of its maximum rating.
+Close the douser (shutter) to put the projector in a cooler stand-by mode where lamp power is reduced to 50% of its maximum rating (or 75%, if using a 2 kW or 3 kW lamp).
 Upon opening the douser and restoring the image, the lamp power will return to its previous setting.